owacoder/bigint/README.md

         for (i = 0; i < 10; ++i)
         {
             // In the following `if` statement, the assignment back to the pointers nullifies the pointer if out of memory.
-            // Since the `xxx_assign` functions destroy the destination argument, this will prevent the destination argument from
+            // Since the `bi_xxx_assign` functions destroy the destination argument, this will prevent the destination argument from
-            // being doubly freed; once in the `xxx_assign` function and once in the `cleanup` routine. if ((b = bi_square_assign(b)) == NULL ||
+            // being doubly freed; once in the `bi_xxx_assign` function and once in the `cleanup` routine. if ((b = bi_square_assign(b)) == NULL ||
                 (c = bi_square_assign(c)) == NULL ||
                 (b = bi_add_assign(b, c)) == NULL)